 You don’t have to go all the way to Woodinville for wine tasting in Seattle (although it’s one of our favorite things to do).
 There is a large conglomeration of wine tasting rooms, breweries, and distilleries to visit in SODO.

-One of our favorite places to hang out on a nice day in Seattle is at SODO Wine Works, where 10 wineries have taken up space to offer tastings and meet & greets with the wine maker.
-Some of our favorite Washington wineries like Sleight of Hand, Rotie, and Nine Hats are there.
+One of our favorite places to hang out on a nice day in Seattle is at SODO Urban Works, where you’ll find a bunch of wineries, like Sleight of Hand, Rotie, and Nine Hats (along with Nine Pies pizza) have taken up space to offer tastings and meet & greets with the wine maker.

 The best way to experience this area is to spend a few hours going from winery to winery, grab a seat outside and enjoy the wine and some food.